mongodb/docs/source/administration/monitoring.rst

 that data is effectively distributed among nodes and that sharding operations are functioning appropriately.

-.. seealso:: See the ":doc:`/core/sharding`" document for more information.
+.. seealso:: See the ":wiki:`Sharding`" wiki page for more information.

+..
+STUB ":doc:`/core/sharding`"

 Config Servers
 ~~~~~~~~~~~~~~